BestTimesToVisit.com Logo

 attraction

-Embark on the final stretch of the Inca Trail before dawn to witness the sun's first rays illuminate Machu Picchu through the Sun Gate.
-This iconic moment is truly magical, offering a profound sense of accomplishment and a breathtaking introduction to the lost city.
+Embark on the final leg of the Inca Trail before dawn to witness the sun's first rays illuminate Machu Picchu from the iconic Sun Gate.
+This is the classic arrival point for Inca Trail hikers, offering a truly spiritual and awe-inspiring introduction to the Lost City.

 Best time: April-October